Dry mix mortar additives are essential for improving water retention, workability, and adhesion in modern construction materials.

 Medium-viscosity grades (15,000–45,000 mPa·s) are the standard workhorse for tile adhesive open time.
 Higher-viscosity grades (50,000–75,000 mPa·s) are used for large-format tiles (≥60×60 cm) and heavy natural stone, where sag resistance takes priority.

-The lubrication effect of dissolved cellulose ether chains improves contact between the cementitious binder and both the substrate and tile back.
-The result is measurably higher tensile adhesion strength — the key mechanical parameter measured in EN 12004 and ISO 13007 classification tests.
-Water retention also contributes: mortar that remains properly hydrated during curing develops higher compressive and tensile strength than mortar that dries prematurely.
+The lubrication effect of dissolved cellulose ether chains actively improves contact between the cementitious binder and both the substrate and tile back.
+As a result, this directly produces measurably higher tensile adhesion strength — the key mechanical parameter measured in EN 12004 and ISO 13007 classification tests.
+Furthermore, water retention contributes an additional and equally important benefit: mortar that remains properly hydrated during curing consistently develops higher compressive and tensile strength than mortar that dries prematurely, thereby maximizing the long-term mechanical performance of the finished tile installation.

 For vertical tile applications, the mortar must support the full weight of the tile without allowing it to slip downward before the cementitious bond sets.
-Sag resistance is a function of the viscosity and thixotropy of the cellulose ether in the mix.
-High-viscosity HEMC and HPMC grades (ACTA50000–ACTA70000) provide the gel-like network strength needed to hold large-format tiles in place during the open time period, meeting the S2 sag class (≤0.5 mm slip) requirement under EN 12004.
+Specifically, sag resistance is a direct function of the viscosity and thixotropy of the cellulose ether in the mix.
+To meet this requirement, high-viscosity HEMC and HPMC grades (ACTA50000–ACTA70000) actively provide the gel-like network strength needed to hold large-format tiles firmly in place during the open time period, and consequently achieve the S2 sag class (≤0.5 mm slip) requirement under EN 12004.

 Related products: HPMC for dry mix mortar and HEMC mortar additive are widely used to achieve these performance improvements.